2 factor authentication FAQs

 Where can I get a mobile authenticator app?

-Where can I get a FIDO U2F Security Key?
+Where can I get a FIDO U2F Security Key (Physical Security Key)

 Can I turn off 2 Factor Authentication once I have turned it on?